Home

 If you have a problem with a trader and it cannot be resolved directly with the trader, you have the following options:

-• filing a complaint with the competent authority;
+• filing a complaint to the competent authority;

 • initiating an alternative dispute resolution procedure.

-If you reside in Romania and have a problem with a trader from Romania, you can address the Regional Consumer Protection Commissariats, structures subordinated to the National Authority for Consumer Protection.
+If you reside in Romania and have a problem with a trader from Romania, you can contact the Regional Consumer Protection Commissioners, structures subordinated to the National Authority for Consumer Protection.

-The forms by which you can address the National Authority for Consumer Protection structures are:
+The ways you can contact the structures of the National Authority for Consumer Protection are:

-• notification: form made in writing regarding the lack of conformity of the purchased products/services, without a request for material claims, by which a possible violation of consumer rights and interests is brought to attention.
+• notification: form made in writing about the lack of conformity of purchased products/services, without requesting material claims, through which a possible violation of consumer rights and interests is brought to attention.

 The European Consumer Centres can offer you, free of charge, the following services: